-The Board of Directors of the Kuwaiti Real Estate Investment Group has the honor to present to you the forty-third annual report, including the most important economic developments at the global and local levels, in addition to the results of the annual performance, the consolidated financial statements, and the report of the independent auditor for the fiscal year ending on December 31, 2024 for your esteemed company.
+The Board of Directors of the Kuwaiti Real Estate Investment Group has the honor to present to you the forty-six annual report, including the most important economic developments at the global and local levels, in addition to the results of the annual performance, the consolidated financial statements, and the report of the independent auditor for the fiscal year ending on December 31, 2025 for your esteemed company.

-As for the financial and investment business results for the fiscal year 2024, the Group achieved a net profit of KD 1005 thousand {2023 - KD 829 thousand}.
-The net profit increased by 21% as total revenues amounted to KD 2,737 thousand (2023: KD 2,702 thousand) and net rental income amounted to KD 2,093 thousand (2023: KD 2,143 thousand).
+As regards the financial and investment results for the 2025 financial year, the Group achieved a net profit of KD 1,181,000 {2024 – KD 1,005,000}, representing a 17.5% increase in net profit, with total revenue amounting to KD 2,957,000 (2024 – KD 2,744,000), whilst net rental income amounted to KD 2,233,000 (2024 – KD 2,094,000).

-(2023 - KD 110k) and other income amounted to KD 31k (2023 - KD 10k).
+(2024 – KD 177,000).
+Other income amounted to KD 44,000 (2024 – KD 31,000).

 The following table shows an aspect of the financial statements